Deep SPI: Safe Policy Improvement via World Models: Introduction

 \smallparagraph{Regularizing policy improvements.} Regularized updates, as in TRPO, PPO, and related analyses, are now standard for stabilizing policy optimization \citep{DBLP:conf/icml/SchulmanLAJM15,DBLP:journals/corr/SchulmanWDRK17,DBLP:conf/icml/GeistSP19,DBLP:conf/icml/KubaWF22}.
 Our work extends this perspective to the joint training of a world model and a representation, where we constrain policy updates in a principled neighborhood while controlling model quality through transition and reward losses.

 \smallparagraph{SPI}~ methods provide principled guarantees on policy updates from fixed datasets (offline RL) \citep{DBLP:conf/icml/ThomasTG15,DBLP:conf/nips/GhavamzadehPC16,pmlr-v97-laroche19a,DBLP:conf/atal/SimaoLC20,pmlr-v202-castellini23a}.
 These methods assume tabular state spaces and offline data, where error bounds must hold globally across all state–action pairs, often via robust MDP formulations \citep{DBLP:journals/mor/Iyengar05,DBLP:journals/ior/NilimG05}.
 Our setting is fundamentally different: we study \emph{online} RL with high-dimensional inputs, where such global constraints are intractable.
 We take inspiration from the SPI literature but introduce local, on-policy losses that make safe improvement feasible in practice.
+In spirit, other model-based methods share the goal of providing SPI-like guarantees in more general settings, but are again purely offline, omit any form of representation learning, and rely on assumptions that differ substantially from ours \citep{DBLP:conf/nips/YuTYEZLFM20,DBLP:conf/nips/YuKRRLF21,DBLP:conf/nips/KidambiRNJ20}.

 \smallparagraph{Representation learning and model-based RL.} Auxiliary transition and reward prediction losses are central to many model-based methods, from \texttt{DeepMDP} to \texttt{Dreamer} and related world-model approaches \citep{DBLP:conf/icml/GeladaKBNB19,DBLP:conf/iclr/HafnerL0B21}.
 In particular, the losses we consider for learning transitions and rewards generalize a wide range of objectives used across the model-based RL literature \citep{DBLP:conf/aaai/Francois-LavetB19,DBLP:conf/atal/PolKOW20,DBLP:conf/nips/KidambiRNJ20,delgrange2022aaai,DBLP:conf/aaai/DongFNB23,DBLP:conf/atal/AlegreBRN023}.
-Other works design representations that cluster states into groups within which the agent is guaranteed to behave similarly \citep{zhang2021learning,castro2021mico,agarwal2021contrastive,avalosdelgrange2024}, typically under restrictive conditions (e.g., deterministic dynamics or Gaussian-kernel assumptions).
+Conceptually, our representation guarantees are closely connected to classical notions of state abstraction in MDPs \citep{DBLP:conf/isaim/LiWL06} and to \emph{bisimulation} \citep{DBLP:journals/iandc/LarsenS91,DBLP:conf/lics/DesharnaisEP98}.
+Building on bisimulation, prior work develops representations that group states into areas in which the agent is guaranteed to behave similarly under the current policy \citep{castro20bisimulation,zhang2021learning,castro2021mico,agarwal2021contrastive,avalosdelgrange2024}.
 By contrast, we directly link representation quality and model accuracy to our safe policy improvement analysis, yielding tractable guarantees in the online setting.